kandeng/Learn-AngularJS-by-Examples/README.md

 1. Page Routing:

-   /simple-routing: A tutorial illustrates how to use $stateProvider to set up the different routes for menu and buttons.
+   /simple-routing:   How to use $stateProvider to set up the different routes for menu and buttons.

 2. Dependency Injection: